 Failure to Warn

 A failure to warn claim is not based on the product itself being defective but rather occurs when a manufacturer fails to warn users that the product can be potentially harmful and cause injury.
 Due to the fact the manufacturer fails to warn a consumer, the product is deemed defective or not safe for its intended purpose.
 Further, under N.J.S.A:58C-4, some manufacturers in and around Mercer County are under a duty to warn as compared to other manufacturers in the same field where the presumption is the knowledge of one manufacturer is the knowledge of all manufacturers.

 New Jersey has a two-year statute of limitations to file a defective products personal injury claim.
 If you file a claim outside of that time frame, you may not be able to recover compensation for your injuries.

 In New Jersey, an injured party can make a claim to recover medical expenses, lost wages, and pain a suffering.
-Because injuries associated with a defective product claim can vary, a Mercer County defective products lawyer can advise you on the types of damages that you may seek based on your unique situation.
+Because injuries associated with a defective product claim can vary, a Mercer County lawyer can advise you on the types of damages that you may seek based on your unique situation.

 Importance of a Mercer County Defective Products Attorney

 A defective products liability case can be difficult to file and see through to the end without having prior knowledge of the defective product liability law.
 A skilled Mercer County defective product lawyer can help you navigate through this difficult process.
-Contact a Mercer County defective products lawyer today to learn more.
+Contact us today to learn more.